Hyunjung-agLee/hyunjung-aglee/_pages/research.md

 * Strategic Redundancies in Food Labels and Claims: Do They Inform or Mislead Consumers? *(Job Market Paper)*
 * Complementarity or Substitutability of Positive Sustainability Messaging in Modern Retail Markets: Can Certified Labels Better Inform Consumers than Manufacturer and Retailer Claims?
 * Affordable Sustainability?
-Heterogeneous Consumer Responses to Combined Sustainability Labels and Claims
+The Role of Combined Sustainability Labels and Claims in Shaping Market Reach and Consumer Inclusion

 **Technical Reports Conducted at Korea Rural Economic Institute (KREI)**